 Closing Info: Open Until Filled

-Salary: Salary and benefits are competitive.
-Salary is commensurate with qualifications and experience.
+Salary: Salary is commensurate with education and experience.

 Shift: First Shift